Brooklyn Blades on Ice Directors: GraceAnn Demarest & Elizabeth Misson

 He was a performer for Disney On Ice for 2 years, along with is wife, GraceAnn, who is also a professional figure skating instructor.

-As a competitive skater, Chris has completed both his Gold (Senior) Moves In The Field test, as well as his Gold (Senior) Freeskate test and Novice Free Dance test.
+Chris is a USFS triple gold medalist, having completed his Senior (Gold) Moves, Senior (Gold) Free Skate and Senior (Gold) Ice Dance tests.
+He has also completed his Novice Free Dance test.
 Chris competed in the Regional, Sectional, and National Collegiate levels in the Senior Men’s division, and both Regionally and Sectionally as a competitive ice dancer.

 Cheryl has been teaching both group and private lessons for 20 years, and has been with Brooklyn Blades on Ice for more than 15 years.
 As a skater, Cheryl has accomplished her Intermediate Moves in the Field, Pre-Juvenile Freeskating and Prelimiary Dance tests.
 Cheryl still enjoys skating for fun and wishes to take more skating tests in the future.

 “I enjoy teaching skating to both children and adults and helping them accomplish their goals.
 I feel that it is important to have fun and also learn proper technique.
 Skating is positive activity and is a great way to stay in shape, maintain your overall health and a great way to socialize!”